Twinklebear/Twinklebear.github.io/_posts/2015-01-24-porting-a-ray-tracer-to-rust-part-2.md

 {% highlight rust %}
 // This doesn't work!
 let geom = Arc::new(Sphere::new()) as Arc<Geometry>;
-// Instead we must box the sphere first and cast the box let geom_correct = Arc::new(Box::new(Sphere::new()) as Box<Geometry>);
+// Instead we must box the sphere first let geom_correct = Arc::new(Box::new(Sphere::new()) as Box<Geometry>);
 {% endhighlight %}

-Additionally it's not possible to share immutable references to objects between threads even if it can be proven that the object being referenced outlives all the threads.
+Additionally it's not possible to immutably borrow an object across multiple threads even if it can be proven that the object being borrowed outlives all the threads.
 From what I've been told both of these issues are being worked on, the Arc\<Trait\>
-type might actually be possible with unsized types but I've had some difficulty finding some reading material on how to use these.
+type might actually be possible with unsized types but I've had some difficulty finding reading material on how to use these.
-If anyone has a link to a good write-up on unsized types it'd be appreciated, or I'll bug folks in IRC for some info at some point.
+If anyone has a link to a good write-up on unsized types it'd be appreciated, or I'll bug folks in IRC for info about it.
-As far as sharing Arcs vs. immutable references I think I prefer using Arcs even though both methods should be valid to write in the language eventually.
+As far as sharing Arcs vs. immutable borrows (what I did in the C++ version) I think I prefer using Arcs even though both methods should be valid to write in the language eventually.
+Note that we don't have any overhead from updating the reference count during rendering since we can immutably borrow within the thread to refer to hit geometry and instances.

 Managing Dependencies with Cargo
 ---
 In addition to helping build your project, its docs and run tests [Cargo](https://crates.io/) is also a powerful dependency management tool.
-During some of the updates to Rust some of the more experimental library features such as `EnumSet` got moved out into [collect-rs](https://github.com/Gankro/collect-rs), getting this crate and linking my project was pretty simple to do with Cargo by adding the [package](https://crates.io/crates/collect) as a dependency.
+During some of the updates to Rust the more experimental library features such as `EnumSet` got moved out into [collect-rs](https://github.com/Gankro/collect-rs), getting this crate and linking my project was pretty simple to do with Cargo by adding the [package](https://crates.io/crates/collect) as a dependency.
 It's also possible to depend on git repositories as I've done with [image](https://github.com/PistonDevelopers/image) by specifying a git dependency, so now tray\_rust can output
 PNG and JPEG images!

 For executables Cargo also locks the versions you depend on so others trying to build your project will build with the same versions of the libraries you're building with making it smoother to build other people's packages and programs.
-It even works smoothly on
-Windows which is always a bit of a hassle when trying to manage C or C++ dependencies.
-Rust is still quite young and the ecosystem is very small compared to C and C++ so the comparison isn't really fair but I'm hopeful that Cargo will keep Rust package management painless even as the ecosystem grows.
+It even works well on Windows which is always a bit of a hassle when trying to manage C or C++ dependencies.
+Rust is still quite young and the ecosystem is very small compared to C and C++ so the comparison isn't really fair but I'm hopeful that Cargo will keep dependency management painless even as the ecosystem grows.

 Final Thoughts for Part 2
 ---
-After working with Rust for longer I'm pretty happy with how the language is shaping up, to name a few fun features I enjoyed over the past month match expressions and the powerful iterator module are really nice to work with.
+After working with Rust for longer I'm pretty happy with how the language is shaping up.
+To name a few features I had fun with over the past month, match expressions and the powerful iterator module are really nice to work with.
-The community is also very friendly and helpful and the Rust IRC channel and subreddit have been great resources over the past month and the
-[This Week in Rust](http://this-week-in-rust.org/) series is invaluable when keeping up with changes in the alphas.
+The community is also very friendly and helpful, the Rust IRC channel and subreddit have been great resources over the past month and the [This Week in Rust](http://this-week-in-rust.org/) series is invaluable when keeping up with changes in the nightlies or just finding cool Rust write-ups.

-For part 3 I'll work on getting a proper path tracing implementation running and fix some left over bugs in the current code that I've kind of worked around so far to render the scene for this part.
-I'll also take a look at the possibilities of rendering across multiple machines since with path tracing we'll need much more compute power to render the scene quickly and this should be a fun idea to play with.
+For part 3 I'll work on getting a proper path tracing implementation running and fix some lingering bugs in the current code that I've worked around so far to render the scene for this post.
+I'll also take a look at the possibilities of rendering across multiple machines since path tracing will need much more compute power to render the scene quickly and this should be a fun idea to play with.

 If you have comments, suggestions for improvements or just want to say "hi" feel free to comment below, [tweet at me](https://twitter.com/_wusher)